 One thing I’ve started doing at weddings recently is transferring images from my camera to my phone for Instagram loads, or to print out using my Fuji SP-1 mini printer.
 With the addition of Bluetooth and NFC on the Sony a7R III, this gives wedding photographers another way to add value to their service.

-The Sony a7R III is simply the best mirrorless camera for wedding photography in 2018, especially for those photographers who like the option of heavily croppping their images, or producing large prints.
+The Sony a7R III is the best mirrorless camera for wedding photography in 2018, especially for those photographers who like the option of heavily croppping their images, or producing large prints.

 Fujifilm may still have the edge with its fuller lens lineup, but Sony is fast catching up with its excellent G-Master lens selection, and the full frame advantage of the Sony a7R III over Fuji’s APS-C offerings is undeniable for wedding photographers who need to shoot in low light, or want to take advantage of extremely shallow depth of field.